 Have you ever stopped to consider just how radical this call to worship is?
 The woman was under the impression that worship was centralized.
 She believed it counted only if it was done in the right place in the right way and by the right people.
 Jerusalem was this place of worship.

 But Jesus brings an important addendum.
 Not only are the place, way, and people important (because he doesn’t ever negate the importance of these traditions) but he adds to the equation saying that true worship is done in spirit and truth.
-These don’t replace Jerusalem, or the proper place, way, people of worship, but they expand the idea of acceptable worship.
+They don’t replace Jerusalem, or the proper place, way, people of worship, but they expand the idea of acceptable worship.

 For contemporary Christians in countries like the US, our holy place is suddenly off-limits.
 On our most holy day, our temple is inaccessible.
-And that’s why John 4:23-24 can speak to this moment in time.
+And that’s why John 4:23-24 can speak so loudly to this moment in time.
 We have the opportunity to learn what “worshiping in spirit and truth” is in a fresh way, and we have the opportunity to learn the value of the “outside,” the common places.
-Even Jesus didn’t reveal himself as Savior of the world from the center, the holy place Jerusalem.
+Even Jesus didn’t reveal himself as Savior of the world from the center, the holy place, Jerusalem.
 He chose Sychar of Samaria.

 It’s true that Jesus rebelled against his government, but only in ways shaped by his compassion for the crowd.
 Jesus made neither pleas nor demands to imperial Roman government or religious leaders.
 He was busy concerning himself with the wellbeing of the crowd.
 In Jesus’s time, the crowd needed food and healing.
 In our time, the crowd still needs food and healing, yes, but they also need us to stay home and do our part to minimize any chances of further spreading COVID-19.
 This is something we can do.